Making Reasoning Matter: Measuring and Improving Faithfulness of Chain-of-Thought Reasoning: Related Work

 \paragraph{Feedback to Improve Reasoning.} Recently, several papers have proposed to improve or revise the LMs' generation using feedback \citep{fernandes2023bridging, Pan2023AutomaticallyCL}.
 Broadly, existing methods can be categorized into two kinds: external and intrinsic feedback.
 In the realm of external feedback, a standard procedure is to train critic models and use them to facilitate and improve the original generation model \citep{Peng2023CheckYF, Akyurek2023RL4FGN, Mehrabi2023FLIRTFL, Paul2023REFINERRF}.
 Among them, \citet{Paul2023REFINERRF} is related to our paper as it evaluates each reasoning step as feedback to produce more reasonable reasoning steps.
 In contrast to extrinsic feedback, which relies on external sources, there are works which show that internal knowledge of LLMs can be used to give feedback \citep{Kim2023LanguageMC, madaan2023selfrefine, Shinn2023ReflexionLA}.
 However, \citet{madaan2023selfrefine} argued that self-feedback does not improve performance on reasoning tasks.
 Hence, in this work, we create preference data (counterfactual and factual reasoning steps) to train a specialized model to learn to generate correct reasoning steps with implicit feedback.

 \paragraph{Casual Mediation Analysis in NLP.} Causal mediation analysis is an important tool that is used to effectively attribute the causal effect of mediators on an outcome variable \citep{Pearl2001DirectAI}. \citet{NEURIPS2020_92650b2e} proposed to use this method to implicate specific neurons and attention heads in mediating gender bias in various pre-trained LMs.
 Later, this method was used for analyzing different models' behaviour for different downstream tasks such as Subjective-Verb agreement \citep{Finlayson2021CausalAO}, Fake News Detection \citep{chen-etal-2023-causal}, arithmetic reasoning \citep{stolfo-etal-2023-mechanistic}, political polarization \citep{tierney-volfovsky-2021-sensitivity}.
 To the best of our knowledge, our study is the first attempt to use casual mediation analysis to analyze the faithfulness of LLMs in their reasoning capabilities.
+In this work, we followed \citet{Pearl2001DirectAI} to perform the mediation analysis.
+The mediation analysis allows us to measure the following: Direct effect: Contribution of X (input) to Y (output).
+Indirect effect: Contribution of R (reasoning chain) to Y (output).
+Hence, a high direct effect means the model's output is primarily influenced by the input, and a high indirect effect means the reasoning chain has more effect on the output.